noteed/nginx-hackage/README.md

 TODO The index that we serve ourselves should be regenerated to only list the file that we actually have.

+A full mirror can be created and updated with the `sync.sh` script.

 ## Serving the index and packages

 With the Docker image from https://github.com/noteed/docker-nginx, it is